Hot weather meal planning looks different than when cooler temps prevail. Use these strategies to make your meal prep easy.

 I don’t want to resort to cereal for dinner — unless I want to.

 Pictured: Crockpot Baked Potatoes

-As summer and warmer temps approach, now’s the time to dig out your hot weather meal prep strategies.
-Consider these tips for easier and cooler meals this summer:
+Summertime and warmer temps approach; now’s the time to refine your hot weather meal plan and meal prep strategies.

 Make it in advance.